Braves Third Baseman Adonis Garcia Reportedly Signs Contract With Korean Club Team

 — Sung Min Kim (@sung_minkim) December 28, 2017

-With Garcia’s pending departure from his current club team, it would open a spot on the Atlanta’s 40-man roster.
-This, however, will not be a problem since Atlanta has recently acquired the services of utility-man Charlie Culberson in a trade with the Dodgers.
+With Garcia’s pending departure from his current club team, it will open a spot on Atlanta’s 40-man roster.
+This, however, will not be a problem since Atlanta had recently acquired the services of utility-man Charlie Culberson in a trade with the Dodgers.

-Braves’ new general manager Alex Anthopoulos even has a clear vision for the team.
+The Braves’ new general manager, Alex Anthopoulos, has a clear vision for the team.
 He said that he is going to be creative with his line-up and will improve the team’s defense.

 “It’s going to take some creativity.
 But that is a goal, if we can do it.
 And maybe it’s just one area instead of two or three.
 But the backdrop of everything we’ve talked about is, what can we do to get ourselves better defensively.
 And that ultimately should help the entire (pitching) staff.”